-After you graduate, you can find employment with existing commercial and non-for-profit fitness agencies, rehabilitation services, government oriented fitness programs, agencies serving youth, and many others.
+After you graduate from our health and fitness program, you can find employment with existing commercial and non-for-profit fitness agencies, rehabilitation services, government oriented fitness programs, agencies serving youth, and many others.

-If you're interested in furthering your studies, the program will also give you a great foundation to pursue a degree in kinesiology or nutrition.
+If you're interested in furthering your studies, the health and fitness course will also give you a great foundation to pursue a degree in kinesiology or nutrition.

 There are also several articulations in place that give you a head-start on a university degree or a second college diploma!

 One of the transfer agreements is with Hartpury College in Gloucester, England.
 This opportunity will enable Fanshawe College Fitness and Health Promotion graduates to earn a Bachelor's Degree in Sports Studies in just one year of studies after graduating from Fanshawe College.

 With its combination of applied business skills, exercise science courses, and career development, Fanshawe's Fitness and Health promotion program will help you share your passion for healthy and fit living with others.